Beaune Clos des Mouches

 Grape Variety :

 Site: at the southern end of the Beaune appellation, next to Pommard.
-The Drouhin vineyard is at mid-slope, on a mild incline with an east/south-east exposure.
-It is the largest parcel of the Clos des Mouches (14 hectares - 35 acres), one half planted with chardonnay, the other half with pinot noir.
+The Drouhin vineyard is at mid-slope, on a mild incline with an east/south east exposure.
+It is the largest parcel of the Clos des Mouches (14 hectares - 35 acres), one half planted with chardonnay, the other with pinot noir.

 Soil: clay and limestone.
 Rocky soil in the upper part of the vineyard.
 At the center, the soil is limestone and marl.
-This light composition is responsible for the great finesse of the wine.
+This light composition favours the great finesse of the wine.

 Biological cultivation since 1990; biodynamic cultivation a few years later.

 Vine stocks: "sélection massale" (propagation of new vine stocks from a number of selected vines) done at the Drouhin nursery; also clones of recognized quality.

 Soil maintenance: compost of manure and white wood, sometimes guano (seabird manure used as fertilizer).
 Soil is ploughed either by tractor or by horse to manage spreading of weeds.